On the Entropy of Couplings: Metrics from couplings

-we conclude that:
+we conclude that

 Therefore, entropy is continuous with respect to this pseudometric, i.e., $\underline{\Delta}_1(P_n,P)\to0$ implies $H(P_n)\to H(P)$.
 Bounding the entropy difference is an important problem in various contexts and it has been studied extensively, see for example \cite{ho2,sason}.
 In particular, \cite{sason} studies bounds on the entropy difference via maximal couplings, whereas \eqref{deltaent} is obtained via minimum entropy couplings.
-Another useful property, relating the entropy metric $\underline{\Delta}_1$ and the total variation distance, follows from Fano's inequality: